 - Demonstrate current knowledge of various forms of assistive technology to support students in accessing the appropriate tools for efficiency.

 - Employ high expectations for students using a variety of instructional techniques and instructional media.

 - Collaborate with others to plan, teach and support students with disabilities in the least restrictive environment.

 - Advocate for students with disabilities to ensure high levels of achievement.

 - Promote and develop strong communication and collaboration with staff, parents and other professionals.

 - Carry out responsibilities as defined by the master contract.

-- Strong general academic background.
+- Strong general education background.

 - Ability to relate positively to students, staff, and community.